Hire an SEO Agency

 - You plan to hire in-house later and want to know what good work looks like first.

-The hidden cost of DIY SEO is the hours you cannot bill.
-A contractor who bills $125/hour and spends 10 hours per week on SEO is paying $5,400/mo in lost revenue to save $3,000/mo in agency fees.
-That math only works if DIY output matches agency output.
+The hidden tradeoff in DIY SEO is the owner attention you cannot spend on sales, hiring, estimating, and job quality.
+The math only works if DIY output matches agency output.
 It almost never does in the first 12 months, because SEO has a sharp learning curve.

 Where DIY actually wins